Introduction

 What is not considered an invention as per the Patent Provisions?

-The definition of an invention is described in Section 3 under the heading “What are not inventions?”.
+Section 3 describes the definition of an invention under the heading “What are not inventions?”

 Any invention connected to atomic energy is prohibited by Section 4 of the Atomic Energy Act of 1962, which is captioned “Inventions relating to atomic energy not patentable.”
 This law permits the development, regulation, and use of atomic energy for the welfare of Indians, other nonviolent ends, and issues related thereto.